 A city with a green heart

-Under the leadership of Brisbane City Council, Brisbane is fast-tracking its way forward to a green future.
-Council’s Green Heart initiative – which sees business, industry, community and all levels of government uniting to improve energy and water efficiencies and make meaningful cuts in greenhouse emissions – will see Brisbane become Australia’s most sustainable city and a carbon neutral destination by 2026.
+Under the leadership of the Brisbane City Council, Brisbane is fast-tracking its way forward to a green future.
+The council's Green Heart initiative – in which business, industry, community and all levels of government unite to improve energy and water efficiency and make meaningful cuts to greenhouse emissions – will help Brisbane become Australia’s most sustainable city and a carbon-neutral destination by 2026.

-Alongside this, the city is securing a name for itself as a hotbed for climate change research and innovations in sustainable clean energy.
-The local energy sector is evolving towards a broader mix of industries and gaining international cachet; in 2010, Abengoa Solar – a Spanish global leader in solar power – chose Brisbane as the site of its first Australian office.
-Adding to the growing environmental kudos is Brisbane’s new ecosciences precinct which finds the nation’s leading scientists at the forefront of climate change research.
+Alongside this, the city is making a name for itself as a hotbed for climate-change research and innovations in sustainable clean energy.
+The local energy sector is evolving towards a broader mix of industries and gaining international cachet: in 2010, Abengoa Solar – a Spanish global leader in solar power – chose Brisbane as the site of its first Australian office.
+Adding to the growing environmental kudos is Brisbane’s new ecosciences precinct, in which the nation’s leading scientists are at the forefront of climate-change research.

-For further information on how to make you next event green click here to view our Green Event Checklist.
+For further information on how to make your next event green, click here to view our Green Event Checklist.